ankushsingh-developer/UsabilityHub-clone/README.md

 # UsabilityHub-clone
-This project is a modern homepage clone of the website UsabilityHub, built entirely with HTML and CSS.
-It uses CSS Flexbox to create a clean, responsive layout that adapts seamlessly to different screen sizes.
+This project is a modern homepage clone of the website UsabilityHub, crafted using HTML and CSS.
+By leveraging the power of CSS Flexbox, the design achieves a clean, responsive layout that adapts effortlessly to various screen sizes.
+This clone faithfully mirrors the original website's aesthetics while showcasing modern web development techniques for a sleek and professional finish.